Gluten-Free Vanilla Cake That Actually Tastes Like Cake

 1. Preheat & Prep Your Pans

-- Lightly grease two 9-inch round cake pans, then line the bottoms with parchment paper.
+• Line the bottoms of two 9-inch round cake pans with parchment paper after lightly greasing them.
 Don’t skip the parchment — it guarantees a clean release.

 Human tip: If you’ve ever cried over a broken cake layer, you know pan prep is half the battle.